 What cause the lithium ion battery swelling?

 Lithium batteries are commonly used, whether in garage door openers, laptops, or electric tools.
 But have you ever seen a swollen lithium battery?
-It can be a confusing sight, so what happened inside the lithium battery, which caused it to swell?
-This article will provide you more details so that you can learn more about what causes the lithium ion battery swelling, how to prevent it, and how to deal with swollen batteries.
+It can be a confusing sight, so what happened inside the lithium polymer battery, which caused it to swell?
+This article will provide you with more details so that you can learn more about what causes lithium ion battery swelling, how to prevent it, and how to deal with swollen batteries.

 What Cause Lithium Battery Swelling?

 Battery swelling is a failure mode associated with a type of battery cell technology called lithium-ion Polymer.
 Lithium-ion polymer batteries have become very popular across the whole industry in recent years because of their slim and customization shape and longer battery life.
-Lithium-ion polymer batteries are packaged in a flexible multi-layer bag, which sometimes swells due to various reasons, including but not limited to age, usage and environmental conditions.
-Here, we will provide two main reasons for the lithium battery swelling.
+Lithium-ion polymer batteries are packaged in a flexible multi-layer bag, which sometimes swells due to various reasons, including but not limited to age, usage, and environmental conditions.
+Here, we will provide two main reasons for lithium battery swelling.

 The thickness of the electrode plate has changed